Terms of Service

 (b) The Customer must pay an invoice issued under clause 3.2(a) within 14 days after the date of issue of the invoice.

 3.3 Deferral of performance

-If the Customer fails to pay the Fees in accordance with this agreement, without limiting any other remedies available to Mammoth, Mammoth may defer performance of all VPS Services until the outstanding Fees are paid.
+If the Customer fails to pay the Fees in accordance with this agreement, without limiting any other remedies available to Mammoth, Mammoth may defer performance of all Hosting Services until the outstanding Fees are paid.

 4 Term and termination

 This agreement commences on the Commencement Date and continues for the Initial Period and each Rollover Period unless terminated earlier in accordance with this clause 4.

 4.2 Termination for breach